chaoticgoodcomputing/chaoticgoodcomputing.github.io/content/public/content/notes/scratch/shop-highlight-note.md

 draft: true
 ---

-# Private Note

-This note contains private content that is not publicly available.

-Only the metadata (frontmatter) from this note is accessible in the public repository.

----

-If you're the owner of this content and would like to make it public, you can move it from the private repository to the public repository.
+This note is part of my private vault, and isn't published publicly on the site or within the public GitHub.

+If you are interested in what this note contains, please [[contact|reach out to me!]]
+If it's not anything terribly sensitive, I'm happy to chat about it!